 With a number of superyachts heading east for some winter sun this season, Holly Overton discovers why the draw of the Maldives is stronger than ever...

 “Shark!” someone shouts from a boat.
 It’s not exactly what you want to hear when you’re swimming in deep water, but this is what we had been waiting for.
-Then, emerging from a haze of plankton, a whale shark swims into view.
-I am dwarfed as it glides beneath me, its tail wafting to and fro as it propels along the seabed.
+Emerging from a haze of plankton, a whale shark swims into view.
+I am dwarfed as it glides beneath me, mouth ajar with its tail wafting to and fro as it propels along the seabed.
 It's close enough to count each polka dot on its muscular body, yet totally unbothered by my presence as it continues on its merry way.
 What might seem like a lucky encounter is remarkably common here in the Maldives.
 And the protected waters of the Baa Atoll are one of the few places in the world where you can witness these gentle giants up close.

 During the rainy season, between June and November, the hulhaau monsoon brings an abundance of plankton to the Atoll, creating a feeding frenzy of underwater life.
 While whale sharks are the largest resident in these waters, giant manta rays gather in their hundreds in a ritualistic display of underwater acrobatics as they gorge on the wealth of plankton.
 Their arena of choice, Hanifaru Bay, is no bigger than a football field but each year welcomes the world’s largest aggregation of mantas.
 It’s a spectacle for those visiting on the cusp of the winter season, but no matter what time of year the islands are teeming with life.